szludora/baskets_laravel/README.md

 # Basket Laravel project

-⋅⋅*We made base laravel project with 4 table (user, basket, product, product_type), basket has composite key (user_id + item_id).
++ We made base laravel project with 4 table (user, basket, product, product_type), basket has composite key (user_id + item_id).
-⋅⋅*We wrote the model with function called: setKeysForSaveQuery, gave one query type parameter, the query return the composite key's value(s).
+..1.
+We wrote the model with function called: setKeysForSaveQuery, gave one query type parameter, the query return the composite key's value(s).
-⋅⋅*In the migration file we set these 2 key as the composite key.
+..2.
+In the migration file we set these 2 key as the composite key.
-⋅⋅*To make BasketFactory work well, we wrote a specific query into that, and query to BasketController too.
+..3.
+To make BasketFactory work well, we wrote a specific query into that, and query to BasketController too.
-⋅⋅*Finally we test it with thunder client and see the miracle, it's working fine.
+..4.
+Finally we test it with thunder client and see the miracle, it's working fine.

 ___________________________________________________________________________
-##The newest learned:
+## The newest learned:
 ___________________________________________________________________________
-###Basket (Model):
+### Basket (Model):

         ```protected function setKeysForSaveQuery($query)
                 $query